the-programmers-hangout/website/src/content/site/rules.md

 Bans on all linked servers are propagated.
 This means that if you are banned on any of our servers (CC/KUtils/Late Gaming), you will be banned on all of them.
 Members with certain roles will be exempt from ban propagation, but that is no excuse to run riot on other servers.
 If you troll them, we will also ban you here.
 That being said, TPH is not a place to post your ban appeal.
 Please take it up with those servers.

 **15. Link to the FAQ and beginner guide channels liberally.**<br />
-The FAQ and beginner guide channels represent many hours of discussion to find well rounded answers to common questions.
+The FAQ and beginner guide channels represent many hours of discussion to find well-rounded answers to common questions.
 Please link to them regularly when beginners and the uninformed ask those questions.
 You may be asked to cease your participation in a conversation if you present yourself as a zealot with distracting opinions.

 [Table of Contents](#table-of-contents)